MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-06/submissions/expired-certificate/lab-01-expired-certificate.md

 ### Chain status

-[Was the certificate chain structurally intact?
-Were there any chain-related issues separate from the primary failure?]
 The certificate trust chain is valid with no related issues to the primary failure.
 Verifying the expired certifcate a the cause of the TLS failure.
 I validated the certificate chain and saw that the leaf certificate *.badssl.com was issued by the intermediate CA, COMODO RSA Domain Validation Secure Server CA. This intermediate CA was then issued a certificate by COMODO RSA Certification Authority, and the root CA was AddTrust External CA Root.
 This verifies that the chain is not broken and that each certificate is properly issued by the next authority.

 ---